alisw/AliPhysics/PWGJE/doc/READMEjetfw.txt

 ## Before looking for jets: Track and Cluster selection

 Before running any jet finder a proper track and cluster samples have to be set/prepared for use.

-To select tracks you can find instructions here: \ref READMEtracks.
+To select tracks you can find instructions [here] (\ref READMEtracks).

-Clusters require a bit more levels of corrections, see \ref READMEclustcorr.
+Clusters require a bit more levels of corrections, see [here] (\ref READMEclustcorr).
 The different stages of cluster corrections are accessible via different data members of AliVCluster in your task.

 ## Basic jet finding